katanaml/sparrow/sparrow-data/parse/README.md

 content, table_content = processor.extract_data(
         file_path,  # file to process
-        'hi_res',  # data processing strategy supported by unstructured 'yolox',  # model supported by unstructured
+        strategy,  # data processing strategy supported by unstructured model_name,  # model supported by unstructured
-        ['tables', 'html'],  # table extraction into HTML format True,  # True if running from CLI, or False if running from FastAPI True)  # Debug
+        options,  # table extraction into HTML format local,  # True if running from CLI, or False if running from FastAPI debug)  # Debug
 ```

 Example: